Junior Business Analyst (SAP BW) - IT-Online

 Conduct SAP end user training & Report Development:

-Conducts end user training on existing and new SAP functionality Creates and maintains user training manuals Act as Super user.
+- Conducts end user training on existing and new SAP functionality Creates and maintains user training manuals Act as Super user for Vector / Rainbow.

 End-users: